 From the Drossman Center, Chapel Hill, North Carolina, founded by Douglas Drossman, MD, MACG.
 Also founder and co-director emeritus of the University of North Carolina Center for Functional GI and Motility Disorders, as well as founder and president of the Rome Foundation, and numerous other clinical, research and academic roles in the international functional GI field over the past 40+ years.

 International Foundation for Gastrointestinal Disorders, Inc. (IFFGD)

-Association of Gastrointestinal Motility Disorders (Bedford, Massachusetts, USA)
+Association of Gastrointestinal Motility Disorders (Lexington, Massachusetts, USA)